Skip to main content Skip to main navigation Skip to search

 Types of activities

 Activities can be designed to cover broad system-based approaches to combating IUU fishing or be focused on specific and specialised aspects of MCS.
+These will be designed collaboratively with Australia’s technical experts.

-• Offshore enforcement operations
+• offshore enforcement operations

-• MCS policy and operational advice
+• MCS tools and operational activities,

-• MCS related data training/analytics
+• MCS data training and analytics, and

-• MCS equipment training, deployment, analysis.
+• MCS equipment training, deployment, and analysis.

 Timing